Child Poverty in America Affects More than 14 Million Children

 Rural poverty in America is an emergency.
 Your support today can give a child growing up in poverty in America the opportunity for a brighter future.

-Poverty in America and Childhood Inequality
+Poverty in America and the Childhood Equity Gap

 When young children in the United States grow up in poverty, they are at higher risk of experiencing difficulties later in life – having poor physical and mental health, becoming teen parents, dropping out of school and facing limited employment opportunities.
 The data is alarming.